-- Assist the Office of Academic Services in the development of flex forms and surveys - Survey faculty and staff to identify needs and interests for potential flex activities - Assist in the development of flex activities for the following academic year - Review and make recommendations to the Chief Instructional Officer or designee on flex contracts - Assist in the preparation of district and state reports as required
+- Assist the Office of Academic Services in the development of flex forms and surveys - o Survey faculty and staff to identify needs and interests for potential flex activities - Assist in the development of flex activities for the following academic year - Review and make recommendations to the Chief Instructional Officer or designee on flex contracts - Assist in the preparation of district and state reports as required

-- Chief Instructional Officer or designee - 3 faculty members appointed by the Academic Senate - 2 classified representatives appointed by CSEA - 2 confidential/management representative appointed by the management group including the Human Resource Director - 1 student representative appointed by ASB
+- Chief Instructional Officer or designee - 3 faculty members appointed by the Academic Senate - 2 classified representatives appointed by CSEA - 2 confidential/management representative appointed by the management group including the Human Resource Director - 1 student representative.
+ASB will have the first opportunity to select a representative, but if not available, faculty or staff may recommend a student representative to the chair(s) for approval

-A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.
+• A quorum, consisting of one member from each of three of the five constituencies (administration, classified, faculty, management, student), shall be required to conduct business.